 Dr. Gail Atkinson (Research Webpage)

-Dr. Atkinson’s research group examines earthquake hazards and ground motions, with special emphasis on seismicity and ground motions in Eastern North America, and in the Cascadia subduction zone of British Columbia.
-Her Engineering Seismology Toolbox Laboratory, funded by the Canadian Foundation of Innovation, contains six SUN workstations hosting seismic data analysis software and the laboratory website, www.seismotoolbox.ca.
-The group interacts with earthquake engineers through the NSERC-funded Canadian Seismic Risk Network.
-This strategic network includes dozens of researchers in earth sciences and civil engineering at universities across Canada, working towards the common goal of assessing and mitigating earthquake hazards and risk.
+Dr. Atkinson’s research group examines earthquake hazards and ground motions, focusing on both natural and induced events throughout North America.
+Her Engineering Seismology Toolbox Laboratory hosts seismic data analysis hardware and software and the laboratory website, www.seismotoolbox.ca.
+The group interacts frequently with earthquake engineers, working towards the common goal of assessing and mitigating earthquake hazards and risk.

-Dr. Atkinson also leads the POLARIS (Portable Observatories for Lithospheric Analysis and Research Investigating Seismicity) consortium, which hosts remote seismological and MT observatories throughout Canada (www.polarisnet.ca).
-Dr. Atkinson’s current research projects include: the assessment of seismic hazards and site response for Canadian cities; comparative studies of ground motions in different tectonic environments; development of ground-motion prediction equations for various regions; methods of developing earthquake time histories for use in engineering analyses; scenario ShakeMaps for emergency planning and response purposes; and investigation of induced seismicity, using a new regional monitoring network in Alberta.
+Dr. Atkinson is the NSERC/TransAlta/Nanometrics Industrial Research Chair in Hazards from Induced Seismicity, and leads a multi-institutional collaborative research group that is investigating induced-seismicity processes in western Canada.
+She also leads development of real-time seismic hazard assessment and management tools, for both natural and induced seismicity.
+Dr. Atkinson’s current research projects include: the assessment of seismic hazards and site response; comparative studies of ground motions in different environments; development of ground-motion prediction equations; real-time ground-motion processing and hazard assessment; methods of developing earthquake time histories for use in engineering analyses; and investigation of induced seismicity, using a new regional monitoring network in Alberta.